About targeting geographic locations

 Location targeting is based on a variety of signals, including users' settings, devices, and behavior on our platform, and is Google’s best effort to serve ads to users who meet your location settings.
 Because these signals vary, 100% accuracy is not guaranteed in every situation.

-As always, you should check your overall performance metrics to help ensure your settings are meeting your advertising goals and change them accordingly.
+As always, you should check your overall performance metrics to help ensure your settings are meeting your advertising goals and change them as needed.

 Was this helpful?